-12. Inclusion in the Rating list
+9. Inclusion in the Rating list

-- 12.1 To be included in the FRL or FIDE Rapid/Blitz Rating Lists, a player must be registered through a national chess federation which is a member of FIDE.
-The Federation must not be temporarily or permanently excluded from membership. - 12.2 It is the responsibility of national Federations to inform FIDE if players should not be included in the FRL. - 12.3 Any player excluded from the rating list because he is unable to obtain membership of a national federation, may apply to FIDE for special dispensation to be included in the list.
+- 9.1 To be included in the FIDE Rating List, a player must be registered through a national chess federation which is a member of FIDE, unless otherwise approved by FIDE Council.
+The Federation must not be temporarily or permanently excluded from membership. - 9.2 It is the responsibility of the federation to report deaths of their players to FIDE.